 Although the growth of coffee plants in open areas helps increase yield, it leads to deforestation.
 This is why it is important not to promote that and instead opt for organic decaf coffee.

 Rainforest Alliance Certified

 The above point is best carried out through the standards set by the Rainforest Alliance.
 Their certification is not easy to achieve.
-They have strict standards that ensure your organic coffee has been made with processes that are best for the environment.
+They have strict standards that ensure your coffee has been made with processes that are best for the environment.

 Contrary to popular belief, this is also economically beneficial.
 Coffee farms that have this certification have proven to generate more revenues.
 This is all the more reason to meet the following criteria and get this certification.

-If you see the Fairtrade label on your organic coffee bean pack, it means that the farmers and everyone involved in its production have been part of a fair deal.
+If you see the Fairtrade label on your coffee bean pack, it means that the farmers and everyone involved in its production have been part of a fair deal.
 These coffee producers earn more than the market rate.
 This helps them meet higher standards in terms of employment and production.

-By now, you might have gathered a few points on what makes organic coffee so different from conventional coffee.
+By now, you might have gathered a few points on what makes coffee so different from conventional coffee.
 The following are some of the differences laid out for easy comparison.
 If you are considering the organic route, take a look at them.

 As the word organic suggests, this kind of coffee employs a minimal amount of synthetic chemicals.
 It uses natural processes in all of its methods, from harvesting to processing.

 This lack of use of chemicals also helps in carbon emissions.
 Chemical farms tend to emit large amounts of carbon, which significantly contributes to climate change.

 Like we discussed, coffee thickets prefer plant cover.
 However, in the race for more production, hybrid beans are used, which thrive under sunlight.
 To support coffee is to promote forest cover, which in turn helps in preventing deforestation.